RafiNafi/SQLConverter/README.md

 The basis of the client application was taken from https://github.com/SimonRuttmann/ERModellingTool and extended appropriately.

-The server application was newly created for this project.
+The server application was newly created for this project and is written in python.

 ## Guide